Addison’s disease in dogs: Its causes, symptoms and treatment.

 Mineralocorticoids are another vital substance produced by normal adrenal glands.
 They control two of the body’s critically important “salt” concentrations, the levels of both sodium and potassium.
 As with glucocorticoids, too much mineralocorticoid in the system usually results in serious medical problems.
 Too little mineralocorticoid is a life-threatening condition.

-The onset of Addison’s disease is usually the result of some destructive process affecting both adrenal glands and the cells that produce both of these critically important hormones.
-The most common cause of Addison’s disease is destruction of both adrenal glands by the individual’s own immune system.
+The onset of Addison’s disease in dogs and cats is usually the result of some destructive process affecting both adrenal glands and the cells that produce both of these critically important hormones.
+The most common cause of Addison’s disease is the destruction of both adrenal glands by the individual’s own immune system.

-The immune system functions primarily by constantly being on the lookout for foreign objects.
+The immune system functions primarily by constantly looking for foreign objects.
 The best examples of foreign objects that the immune system wants to kill are bacteria and viruses.

 For reasons that are not well understood, the immune system occasionally sees normal body parts as “foreign” and sets out to kill these tissues.
 In this uncommon instance, the immune system sees the adrenal glands as foreign and kills these cells.

 Less common causes of Addison’s disease are cancers or infections that can invade and kill the adrenal glands.